13 Top-Rated Attractions & Things to Do in Richmond, VA

 Along the Canal Walk is Brown's Island, the scene of outdoor concerts and the annual Richmond Folk Festival, and the American Civil War Center at the former Tredegar ironworks.
 You can also cruise the canal on 40-minute historical tours, which depart on the hour from the Turning Basin, between 14th and Dock streets on Virginia Street.

-10. Virginia Museum of History and Culture
+Touch the Moon at the Virginia Museum of History and Culture

 The Virginia Museum of History and Culture is home to permanent and rotating exhibits, which explore the natural and cultural history of the state.
-Its central exhibit, The Story of Virginia, contains a collection of over 500 artifacts, which give visitors a first-hand look at items from the past, from pre-historic tools to contemporary accomplishments.
+Its central exhibit, The Story of Virginia, contains a collection of over 500 artifacts, which give visitors a first-hand look at items from the past, from prehistoric tools to contemporary accomplishments.

 Smaller permanent exhibits include a collection of Confederate historical documents, a gallery of military-themed murals, and an exhibit about the silver industry in Virginia.
 The museum's library and archives are another important aspect of the collections, and there are a great deal of genealogy resources available, including the recently developed Database of Virginia Slave Names.